 Choosing the Right Place

 Sometimes a big career move might mean actually needing to move to a new town or city for a job.
 If you are a specialist in a certain field like science then it may be that the jobs you are looking for only come up in areas that have funding for research like Universities.
 If you have a family then it could have a big impact on them too.
-You may need to find new schools, buy a new house or your spouse may need to find a new job wherever you choose to move to.
+You may need to find new schools, buy a new house or your spouse may need to find a new job wherever you choose to move to, especially if you are looking for what to do with your life.

 Despite this, not all career moves require moving to a new town or city.
 Some don’t even require moving to a new business.
 If you work for a large organisation, then they may have opportunities in house that would provide you with the change you are looking for.
 If you have been at the company for some time, they may even be willing to give you a trial in a different department or pay for you to be trained to work in a different department.